 The university reserves the right to remove and impound any abandoned motor vehicle, any vehicle with no license plates, or any vehicle parked in such a way as to constitute a serious hazard to vehicles or pedestrian traffic or to the movement and operation of emergency equipment.
 The owner will be responsible for charges in removing, impounding and storing of any towed vehicle.

 Operating or parking a motor vehicle may be prohibited under emergency and/or other law enforcement operational necessities.
 It shall be prohibited for any person to violate police instructions related to this section.
 In such circumstances, a citation will be issued for violators.

-Visitors: is defined as anyone who is not enrolled in classes or works for the university, and who is not otherwise affiliated with the university in any way.
+Visitors are defined as anyone who is not enrolled in classes or works for the university and who is not otherwise affiliated with the university in any way.

 Bicycles: All people who operate a bicycle on university property, regularly or occasionally, are required to register the bicycle with the CTX PD and are required to display the current parking permit.

 Texas Law guarantees bicycle riders on roadways the same rights as motorists, and shall be subject to all the duties applicable to driver of motor vehicles.
 Bicyclists are reminded that sidewalks are for the primary use of pedestrians.
 Cyclists should use caution and courtesy when riding on the sidewalks.

 - Obtaining a Bicycle Parking Permit: Bicycle Parking permits at CTX are free.
 To obtain a bicycle parking permit you must

 have the following information and go to CTX PD office (D-124):

 - Any Identifying Features

 - Displaying a Bicycle Parking Permit: Bicycle parking permit must be clearly legible and properly displayed from the front